odcambc/dms_analysis_stub/README.md

 ## Description
 This repository contains some files and structure that can be used to initialize a new DMS analysis project.
 It is intended to be used as a template for new projects.

-This workflow contains the starting framework used in the Fraser and Coyote-Maestes labs for analyzing DMS data.
+  This workflow contains the starting framework used in the [Fraser](https://fraserlab.com/) and [Coyote-Maestas](https://www.wcoyotelab.com/) labs at UCSF for analyzing DMS data.
 We will attempt to keep it up to date with the current versions of our basic analyses.

 ## Table of Contents
 - [DMS Analysis Stub](#dms-analysis-stub)